British Aircraft Corporation Logo

 The British Aircraft Corporation boasts one of the most memorable emblems in the aerospace industry.
 The main element is an upward-pointing arrow, symbolizing that the company’s aircraft are reliably in the air and actively used for air transportation.
 The design consists of separate fragments of the British flag: red and white stripes and blue triangles.
 The abbreviation “BAC” is also present.

-The emblem combines elements of national identity in an original way and, at the same time, clearly demonstrates the company’s commitment to excellence in aviation.
+The emblem originally combines elements of national identity and demonstrates the company’s commitment to excellence in aviation.
 The arrow pointing upwards signifies the reliability of air transportation and speaks of progress and forward movement.
 Incorporating elements of the British flag links the company to its roots and gives a sense of pride and tradition.